 Firstly, the cost of the vacant post includes the following:

 - Individual Workers

 Insert the above-mentioned details and it will calculate the Subtotal “A” using the SUM Function.

 2. Remuneration to Ex-Employee/s

-Remuneration of ex-employee or the vacant post/s includes Base Salary, benefits, and loss of Revenue.
-Enter these details and the subtotal “B” will be calculated automatically.
+Secondly, the Remuneration of ex-employee or the vacant post/s includes Base Salary, benefits, and loss of Revenue.
+Enter these details and the subtotal “B” calculates automatically.

 In the end, It will give you the total Vacancy Costs.
 This is derived using the above-mentioned formula.
 Thus, Subtotal “A” – Subtotal “B” is Total Vacancy Costs, either it is a single post or multiple posts.